0x6b/cargo-dequalify/README.md

 By default, if the short name would conflict with an existing import or local definition, the path is left unchanged and a warning is printed.

-With `--alias-on-conflict`, conflicting paths are imported with an alias:
+With `--alias-on-conflict`, conflicting paths import the parent module instead:

 ```rust
 fn spawn() {}